geudde/attic-chest/pages/03.season-2/06.meeting-18/11.wit/docs.md

 Thine the keen sarcasm and the quick retort,
 The playful malice — that can wound in sport.
 Aw’d by the piercing glances of thine eyes,
-Offsighted Love expands his wings and flies;
+Offsighted love expands his wings and flies;
 And as a flower that shrinks beneath the blight,
 Insulted friendship sickens at the sight;
 Yet when with all the gay and sportive grace